Express Dairies: Premier Supermarkets

+Express Dairy already ran a chain of nearly 400 retail dairy and grocery shops in the London area with others across England.
+They also had a chain of tea room and restaurants that were serviced from a central Bakery at Highbury, north London.

 Post war, Britain was changing.
 The chairman's new son-in-law, American citizen and ex-sailor of the US Navy, Patrick Galvani, had been studying retailing before coming to the United Kingdom, particularly supermarkets.
 Galvani made a pitch to the board, which resulted in Britain's first supermarket opening in Streatham, South London in 1951 under the Premier Supermarket brand.

 In 1960, in an attempt to expand nationwide, Galvani made a pitch to the board to buy the 212 stores of John Irwin and Sons, based in Liverpool and Merseyside, but they refused to back him; Jack Cohen of Tesco subsequently bought the chain.
 In 1964, the Premier chain was sold to Unilever's Mac Fisheries chain for £1million.
 The cash income allowed Express to develop and launch marketing for long-life milk.

 Eden Vale

 In 1955, Express Dairies set up a subsidiary to maintain and promote demand for dairy products, using the Eden Vale brand.

 The Eden Vale division became responsible for Express' chilled food interests including yogurts, desserts, salads, cottage cheese and fromage frais.

 In addition to the Eden Vale name, it also sold yogurt under the Ski brand (launched in 1963) and in the early 1980s launched a range of child-orientated yogurts based around characters from the Munch Bunch books and television series.

 In 2002, Northern Foods, the then-owners of Express Dairies, sold the Ski and Munch Bunch brands, along with their Cheshire yogurt plant, to Nestlé.
 In 2004, Northern Foods sold the Eden Vale plant at Minsterley to Uniq.